Pang-Yatian/Point-MAE/README.md

 ## 2. Datasets

+We use ShapeNet, ScanObjectNN, ModelNet40 and ShapeNetPart in this work.
+See [DATASET.md](./DATASET.md) for details.

 ## 3. Point-MAE Models
 |  Task | Dataset | Config | Acc.| Download|
 |  ----- | ----- |-----|  -----| -----|